Skip to content

 Using the wrong pronouns invalidates a person’s existence.
 We all have a place in this world to be who we are and enforcing a term that’s not appropriate for the person being misgendered can affect their confidence and social connections.

-Sadly, as of 2021, people who fall under the gender non-binary labels are still made fun of.
+Sadly, still today, people who fall under the gender non-binary labels are still made fun of.
 The bigots create a mockery out of a person who prefers to be addressed with they, them, their, instead of the regular he, his, him and she, her, hers.

 The 21st century has created many jokes starting with the statement “I Identify as” and follows it with an object or an animal.
 Some of these jokes go along the lines of: